 Q: Why is this project important to SBCA?

 This project really hits on all three efforts highlighted in our mission.
 With an active volunteer and user group, the land will be better able to support water quality and quantity.
-As an educational resource, the trail has the potential to reach students across Austin, and these educational resources can tell the important story of environmental advocacy that’s helped to protect these lands for future generations.
+As an educational resource, the land can tell the story of environmental advocacy that’s helped to protect these lands for future generations.

-Q: Who are the partners and supporters in this effort?
+Q: Who are the partners, supporters, and stakeholders in this effort?

 Q: How can the community help?

-The community can help by donating to support the project, or by volunteering at an upcoming event.
+The community can help by donating to support the project, or by volunteering at trail building efforts.
+Stay updated on our website for upcoming trail building dates.
 We are also looking for business sponsors.
 For sponsorship information, please email us at SBCA@savebartoncreek.org.